Example configuration entry esphome: name: livingroom comment: Living room ESP32 controller area: Living Room esp32: board: nodemcu-32s

 Here you specify some core information that ESPHome needs to create firmwares.
-Most importantly, this is the section of the configuration where you specify the name of the node, the platform and board you’re using.
+Most importantly, this is the section of the configuration where you specify the name of the node.

-# Example configuration entry esphome: name: livingroom comment: Living room ESP32 controller platform: ESP32 board: nodemcu-32s
+# Example configuration entry esphome: name: livingroom comment: Living room ESP32 controller area: Living Room esp32: board: nodemcu-32s

 build_path (Optional, string): Customize where ESPHome will store the build files for your node.
-By default, ESPHome puts all PlatformIO project files under a folder
+By default, ESPHome puts the PlatformIO project it uses to build the firmware in the

 platformio_options (Optional, mapping): Additional options to pass over to PlatformIO in the platformio.ini file.
 See platformio_options.

-includes (Optional, list of files): A list of C[++] files to include in the main (auto-generated) sketch file for custom components.
+includes (Optional, list of files): A list of C/C++ files to include in the main (auto-generated) sketch file for custom components.
 The paths in this list are relative to the directory where the YAML configuration file is in.
-Should have file extension
+See includes.

 comment (Optional, string): Additional text information about this node.
 Only for display in UI.